fififish/waterbear/README.md

 ### How to deploy the Amazon EC2 experiment

-+ Scripts are not included in this repository.
++ Scripts are included in ec2 folder.